Understanding Content Based Routing in EAI Bridges

 • In the Property Definitions dialog box, click Add to open the Add Property dialog box.
 In the Add Property dialog box, do the following:

-• Specify the Xpath query to extract the value of the Priority element from the request schema in the Identifier field (you can get the Xpath query form the Instant XPath property in the schema
+• Specify the XPath query to extract the value of the Priority element from the request schema in the Identifier field (you can get the XPath query from the Instant XPath property in the schema).

-• In the Message Type field you need to specify the schema that you are trying to extract the value – so you need to select the CustomOrder schema.
+• In the Message Type field, you need to specify the schema that you are trying to extract the value from, so you need to select the CustomOrder schema.

 • And in the Data Type field, you need to specify the data type for the property.
 Specify long.